marc-andrada/zoom_api_java/README.md

 I was able to get the bot to run and perform functions using a combination of ngrok tunneling on my command terminal and running TestBot.main() in my IDE.
 Please let me know if there is any issues.
 I would be happy to demo in person via Zoom.

+**Difficulties with ngrok redirect?**

+Workaround:

+1) Run TestBot
+2) A tab in browser should appear stating "Invalid redirect: " + a url (containing ngrok.io at the end)
+3) If this is the case, please add this url to your developer's whitelist on Zoom's site (developer.zoom.us)
+4) Once this is successfully added, a link will be provided by the bot denoted by "Authorization request URI: ..."
+5) When you click the link, a browser will pop up asking for authorization before running the bot.
+6) If everything is good, once authorized, the bot should start up using that authorization request uri and proceed as normal.
+7) Please reach out if this method is unsuccessful!
+I am able to get it to work, but understand certain unique situations can arise.